oneapi-src/SYCLomatic/docs/dev_guide/frequently-asked-questions-faq.rst

       }
    }

-is adjusted to fix the conditional in loop statement, let all thread enter loop statement
+is adjusted to fix the condition in loop statement, let all thread enter synchronized statement

 .. code-block:: cpp
    :linenos: